Insaf-Setitra/NLP-for-French-reviews/README.md

 # NLP-for-French-reviews
-A tutorial is related to this code in medium
+The following serie of tutorials is related to these codes in medium.

 Part 1: Scrapping the data: